+The class includes five assignments.
 The assignments are all available on the LM-class repository: lm-class/tree/main/assignments.
 The repository does not include the test data.
 Please email Yoav Artzi for the test data.
 It is critical for the function of the class that the test data remains hidden.

 Each assignment includes instructions, report template, starter repository, code to manage a leader board, and a grading schema.
 The assignments emphasize building, and provide only basic starter code.
 Each assignment is designed to compare and contrast different approaches.
 The assignments are complementary to the class material, and require significant amount of self-learning and exploration.